Fabulous Kangaroos: Kangaroos today

 Roy Heffernan died on 24 September 1992 in his home in Sydney, Australia from a heart attack.
 Don Kent died on 14 June 1993 after a long battle with Leukemia.
 On 22 January 2000, the last of the original Fabulous Kangaroos died.
 Costello had been suffering from pneumonia, and was diagnosed with heart problems, the combination of which took his life at age 80.

 Only Bruno Bekkar and Johnny Heffernan remain alive, with managers Red Berry, George Cannon and Dudley Clement having passed on as well.
 Ray St. Clair, whose birth name was Ramon Napolitano, died on 14 July 2013.

 In 2003, the Professional Wrestling Hall of Fame inducted Al Costello and Roy Heffernan collectively as The Fabulous Kangaroos, the first tag team to be inducted into the Hall of Fame.
 Since that time, the Hall of Fame has honored other tag teams, but The Fabulous Kangaroos were given the honor of being the first.
 In the tradition of The Kangaroos, they were "billed as champions on arrival" one last time.
 In 2013, Costello and Heffernan was inducted into the NWA Hall of Fame.

-Denny Kass passed away on August 22, 2016 at 59 years old.
+Denny Kass died on August 22, 2016, at 59 years old.